-Along with inexpensive accommodations, Lincoln City has some great places to eat.
+Along with inexpensive accommodations, and 24-hour gambling at the Chinook Winds casino, Lincoln City has some great places to eat.
 After a day on the beach or in the forests, tuck into some four-star fish tacos, chowders, or battered seafood at J’s Fish & Chips (1800 SE US-101, 541/994-4445).

 South of Lincoln City, Siletz Bay is a bird-watcher’s paradise, where hawks and herons and thousands of other seabirds (along with chinook salmon and cutthroat trout) are protected within a federal wildlife refuge.